damieneskimo/university-domains/README.md

 composer install
 php artisan migrate
 ```
-Note: Since this project uses model event created/updated to dispatch delayed UpdateUniversityCache job to update a single record when TTL expired.
-Due to this, please make sure NOT to use sync as the queue driver.
+> Note: Since this project uses model event created/updated to dispatch delayed UpdateUniversityCache job to update a single record when TTL expired, please make sure <strong>NOT</strong> to use sync as the queue driver.
 Otherwise, it will be super slow when getting data

 2. Please change you local hosts to uni.test, since the frontend project is using this domain name.
 Or you can change it as you need.
 Example as below: